kollermartin/bloomreach-assignment/README.md

 ## 📌 Project Status

 This project is **not fully finished**, but the **major and most important features are completed**.
-Some polishing, responsiveness improvements, and broader test coverage are still pending.
+Some polishing, responsiveness improvements, broader test coverage, and especially the *“make it look prettier with CSS”* part are still on the to-do list.

+Not everything is perfectly aligned — CSS classes, spacing, naming, code style… the usual suspects.
+But hey, I **did my best**, and everything at least *pretends* to work together 😄

+And just to be clear: I’m totally comfortable acknowledging that some areas could use more time and polish — that’s part of the process.

 ## 💭 Thoughts